jrm874/1st_quantized_fermions/README.md

 function, as well as the definition of the operators that enter the Hamiltonian.

-The VMC sampler and optimizer use the netket backend provided in this repository.
+This implementation uses NetKet as a backend that handles the sampling, optimization of the wave function and the calculation of expectation values.
+The NetKet backend is provided in this repository.